 The number of children age 3 and up to kindergarten who attend a pre-school is listed below.
-Franklin and Suffolk are above the state average for children age 3 and up to kindergarten who attend a preschool.
+All localities except for Isle of Wight are above the state average for % of children in the area age 3 and up who attend a preschool.